mcamou/scuby/README.md

     // Modify/add an element to a Collection (or anything that implements []=) people(2) = RubyClass('Person) ! ('new, "Arthur", "Dent")

-    // Get a reference to a Ruby method that can later be called val getPerson = backEnd --> 'get_person

-    // Call the method.
-Returns an AnyRef.
-With the above, these 2 lines are
-    // equivalent:
-    getPerson("Zaphod")
-    backEnd('get_person, "Zaphod")

     // Call a Ruby method which returns a Java object, in a type-safe way val label = person.send[JLabel]('get_label)